Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Introduction

 To illustrate the uncertainties discussed above, \citet{dessart19} calculated the light curves of a grid of progenitor models with the same envelope mass ($M_{\rm Henv}\,\sim$\,8\,$M_{\rm \odot}$) and explosion energy (1.25\,$\times$\,10$^{51}$\,erg) but different $M_{\rm ZAMS}$ (12 to 25\,$M_{\rm \odot}$), and the light curves at the plateau phase were found to be similar for all models. \citet{goldberg19} also revealed that models with varying ejecta masses $M_{\rm eje}$ can produce similar light curves ($M_{\rm eje}$ includes the masses of the material below the hydrogen-rich envelope, which can be comparable to $M_{\rm Henv}$ if $M_{\rm ZAMS}$ is large).
 These works highlight the non-uniqueness of progenitor properties inferred from light-curve modeling.

 In this work, we extend the analysis outlined in \citet{dessart19}.
-We evolve progenitor models with $M_{\rm ZAMS}$ ranging from 10 to 20\,$M_{\rm \odot}$, resulting in the envelope mass ranging from 3 to 14\,$M_{\rm \odot}$ through manually enhance or depress the normal (standard) mass-loss rates.
-These progenitors are exploded by manually injecting varied amounts of energies, and the corresponding light curves are calculated.
-Based on the survey of this light curve model grid, we conclude that, light curve modeling, in the absence of prior knowledge regarding the mass-loss history, does not provide informative constrains on the ejecta mass or $M_{\rm ZAMS}$.
+We evolve progenitor models with $M_{\rm ZAMS}$ ranging from 10 to 20\,$M_{\rm \odot}$, manually removing the envelope mass $M_{\rm Henv}$ to 3\,$\sim$\,12\,$M_{\rm \odot}$.
+Our progenitor models are constructed under a constraint that they should have $T_{\rm eff}$ between 3200 and 3800 K, in order to be consistent with RSGs observed in the Galaxy and estimates derived from pre-SN images of SN IIP RSG progenitors.
+The progenitor models are then exploded by manually injecting varied amounts of energies, and the corresponding light curves are calculated.
+Based on the survey of this light curve model grid, we conclude that, the light curve characteristics of the explosion of Galactic-like RSGs contain little information on $M_{\rm ZAMS}$, but are mainly affected by $M_{\rm Henv}$.
+Light curve modeling, in the absence of prior knowledge regarding the mass-loss history, does not provide informative constrains on the $M_{\rm eje}$ or $M_{\rm ZAMS}$.
 However, it does allow a precise estimation of the envelope mass within an uncertainty of 1\,$M_{\rm \odot}$.
 The inferred distribution of the envelope masses for a sample of SNe II reveals a considerably broader range compared to the predictions of single star models evolving with the standard stellar-wind prescription.
 This inconsistency highlights the uncertainty involved in the mass-loss history before the explosion.

 This paper is organized as follow.
 In \S 2, we introduce the numerical approach, including the evolution of a grid of progenitors and their light curves.
-In \S 3, we present the sample survey for the obtained light curves, and establish the scaling relations between the characteristics of the light curves (plateau duration and magnitude) and the hydrogen-rich envelope mass, the radius and explosion energy for models without $^{56}$Ni.
+In \S 3, we present the sample survey for the obtained light curves, and establish the scaling relations between the characteristics of the light curves (plateau duration and magnitude) and the hydrogen-rich envelope mass, the radius and explosion energy for models without $^{56}$Ni, for the progenitor models adopted in the present work.
 Based on these relations, we establish a method to constrain the envelope mass within uncertainty of 1\,$M_{\rm \odot}$.
-The effects of the $^{56}$Ni heating are also discussed.
+The effects of the $^{56}$Ni heating and material mixing are also discussed.
 In \S 4, the results from \S 3 are applied to observational data.
-We derive the distribution of hydrogen-rich envelope masses for a large sample of SNe II ($N\,\sim\,$100), and discuss its implications for massive star evolution and pre-SN mass-loss mechanism(s). \S 5 discusses the factors that may affect the results in \S 3.
+We derive the distribution of hydrogen-rich envelope masses $M_{\rm Henv}$ for a large sample of SNe II ($N\,\sim\,$100), and discuss its implications for massive star evolution and pre-SN mass-loss mechanism(s). \S 5 discusses the factors that may affect the results in \S 3.
 The conclusions are presented in \S 6.